Laredo Child Support Lawyer

 Ultimately, child support matters because it is the legal method of ensuring that a child receives the proper financial backing to live as healthy and content a life as possible despite the circumstances from both parents.

-What Are the Legal Consequences for Not Paying Child Support in Texas?
+Legal Consequences for Not Paying Child Support in Texas

 The Texas law states that the noncustodial parent is required to pay child support, if he or she refuses or becomes very delinquent, the state will impose consequences such as: